By: Sander Kramer

 The main finding is that the number of EU citizens – of working age – living in another member state remains stable and amounts to about 9.9 million persons in the 20-64 age group, out of the total number of 13.7 million mobile persons of all ages.
 Despite a 7% increase in both the number of EU migrants of working age living in the EU and EFTA (European Free Trade Association) countries: Iceland, Liechtenstein, Norway, Switzerland) entering and leaving by 2021, mobility has not yet returned to the pre-pandemic levels of 2019.

 What stands out in the report is the degree of heterogeneity of mobile EU citizens when it comes to several variables.
 For example, the majority of mobile EU individuals are young (20-34 years old) and male.
 The predominance of men was particularly evident in Eastern and Central European destination countries such as Poland, Bulgaria and Lithuania.
 The Netherlands is one of the countries receiving the largest share of the youngest age group (20-34 year olds).
 It also shows that the main countries of origin and destination of EU migrants have remained consistent over the years.
 Romanians still top the list with 25% of all EU migrants, followed by Poles with 12% and Italians with 10%.
 As for destination, just over 33% of working-age EU migrants live in Germany; Luxembourg stood out with the highest share of EU migrants relative to its total population (41%).
 The highest employment rates of EU migrants were found in Cyprus, the Netherlands (both 85%), Switzerland (83%) and Germany (81%), while the lowest in 2024 were found in Greece (57%) and Italy (61%).
 In terms of educational attainment of EU migrants, this appears to be on the rise.
 In 2022, 32% of EU migrants had a high level of education, up from 29% in 2017.
 The most common occupations among EU-level movers were elementary occupations (19%), professionals (18%) and white-collar workers and salespeople (16%).
-The largest employment sector for movers was manufacturing (15%).
+The largest employment sector for movers was industry (15%).

 Labor goes hand in hand with retirement; working generally leads to pension accrual.
 The report also shows that the largest exporters of pensions in 2021 were Germany, France, Switzerland, Poland, the Netherlands and Austria; together accounting for about 75% of all exported pensions in the EU and EFTA.
 Several countries are both major destination countries for labor mobility and major exporters of cross-border pensions, such as Germany and France.
 However, other major destination countries for labor mobility, such as Spain, are not major exporters of cross-border pensions.
 These trends seem to indicate an inverse relationship between the directions of intra-EU mobility flows and cross-border pensions (e.g., labor mobility sent to one country leads to the export of pensions from the same country).